ksandrmatveyev/aws_training/part2/README.md

 Windows: `python stack_wrapper.py validate-stacks --config config.yaml --log INFO --logfile log.log`
 Linux: `./stack_wrapper.py validate-stacks --config config.yaml --log INFO --logfile log.log`
 ### Notes:
-As you see above, I haven't handled capabilities yet and have dublicated logic inside create_stack(), update_stack(), delete_stack() functions.
-I'm working on that but I haven't had results for now :(
+- As you see above, I haven't handled capabilities yet (I'm working on that but I haven't had results for now)
+- About repeating code inside create_stack(), update_stack(), delete_stack() functions.
+I thought bout that and have no clue how can I get rid of repeating code, if I must create/update/delete stacks recursively (using `for` loop).
+In addition, I have a little different logic inside loops.
+Also, I think abot using functions one inside another (like a pipeline), but It isn't a solution, is it?
-Also, I have 5 exit points from my program, because before I had been debugging all functions and decided to leave exit points, where I had diferent logic.
+- I have 5 exit points from my program, because before I had been debugging all functions and decided to leave exit points, where I had diferent logic.
 Otherwise, if I had handled all expections in main() function I wouldn't have known where I got a bug